phpstan/phpstan/README.md

 * If `include` or `require` are used in the analysed code (instead of `include_once` or `require_once`), PHPStan will throw `Cannot redeclare class` error.
 Use the `_once` variants to avoid this error.
+* If PHPStan crashes without outputting any error, it's quite possible that it's because of a low memory limit set on your system. **Run PHPStan again** to read a couple of hints what you can do to prevent the crashes.

 ## Code of Conduct